 Long Green Pepper

 • In a large bowl, combine Tex-Mex paste with Southwest Spice.
-Slightly open top of pineapple cup and pour juice into same bowl, leaving pineapple in cup. • Pat chicken* dry with paper towels.
-Add chicken and a big pinch of salt to bowl; toss to combine, then set aside to marinate until step 5.
+Slightly open top of pineapple cup and pour juice into same bowl, leaving pineapple behind. • Pat chicken* dry with paper towels.
+Add chicken and a big pinch of salt to bowl; toss to combine.
+Set aside to marinate until step 5.

 • In a small bowl, combine pineapple, minced onion, half the cilantro, and a squeeze of lime juice to taste.
 Season with salt and pepper.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add green pepper and sliced onion.
 Cook, stirring occasionally, until lightly browned and slightly softened, 3-4 minutes.
 Season with salt and pepper.
-Reduce to medium heat.
+Reduce heat to medium.

 • Add chicken and marinade to pan with veggies.
 Cook, stirring occasionally, until chicken is cooked through and marinade has reduced, 5-7 minutes.
-TIP: If your marinade begins to burn before chicken is fully cooked, add a splash of water. • Remove pan from heat and stir in remaining cilantro.
+TIP: If your marinade begins to burn before chicken is fully cooked, add a splash of water. • Remove pan from heat; stir in remaining cilantro.